UBC-MOAD/Reshapr/docs/design_notes/motivation.rst

   model

 As `open-source code on GitHub`_,
-:kbd:`Reshapr` is available for use by DFO researchers and others, to provide implementation guidance for other applications of Xarray and Dask.
+:py:obj:`Reshapr` is available for use by DFO researchers and others, to provide implementation guidance for other applications of Xarray and Dask.
 It is able to accept contributions of knowledge about operating on other model datasets of interest,